 Why Do Dogs Vomit White Foam?

 There are a few potential reasons why your dog is vomiting white foam.
-In many cases, your dog has simply tasted or eaten something that led to stomach upset.
+In many cases, your dog has simply tasted or eaten something that led to a stomach upset.
 Your dog might have been nibbling on grass, licking something with a bad taste, or chewing on something irritating.
 However, vomiting of any kind can indicate a more serious illness, especially if the vomiting occurs frequently.
 Some of the more common causes of white foamy vomit in dogs include:

-Kennel cough and other upper respiratory problems may cause dogs to cough up foamy white liquid.
+- Kennel cough and other upper respiratory problems may cause dogs to cough up foamy white liquid.
 The material may appear to be vomit but could actually be mucus and fluids from the respiratory system.
 Or, the dog might have swallowed mucus and fluid from the respiratory issue and be vomiting that up.
 Coughing white foam is different than vomiting white foam because you will see your dog's stomach lurching before vomiting.

-Contact your veterinarian if your dog vomits more than twice in a 24-hour period or if intermittent vomiting continues for several days.
+Contact your veterinarian if your dog vomits more than twice in a 24-hour period or if intermittent vomiting continues for more than a day.
 Also, contact your vet if other signs of illness accompany an episode of vomiting.

 Treatment for Vomiting in Dogs

 Your vet may recommend further diagnostic testing to look for a cause for the vomiting.
 This may include blood and urine testing, X-rays, and ultrasound.
 This is especially likely if the vet suspects your dog has an intestinal obstruction or bloat.

 Treatment typically begins by administering anti-nausea medications and gastric protectants.
 Initial doses are usually given via injection to avoid further vomiting.
 Dogs with dehydration, pancreatitis, or other health concerns may need hospitalization for intravenous fluids and frequent medication dosing.